If you don’t believe in ✞God, it’s hard to believe in good

 For The Complete Article Including Footnotes & References: http://www.crosswalk.com/church/pastors-or-leadership/shipwrecks-prisons-divisions-would-we-consider-paul-a-missionary-failure-by-today-s-standards.html

 Universal One Church Ordains Men and/or Women as Nondenominational

 Hours: 8:30 – 5:30 EST After Hours: Please Leave a Message

 “The Universal One Church defends the unborn, feeds the hungry, shelters the homeless, educates the young, welcomes refugees, and cares for the sick, both at home and abroad.
 They believe the Bible is the verbally inspired, inerrant Word of God.
 The Universal One Church is born, one in Christ, with a precise, but open identity, that embraces the whole world, without exception”

 “A vocation is a fruit that ripens in a well cultivated field of mutual love that becomes mutual service, in the context of an authentic ecclesial life.
 No vocation is born of itself or lives for itself.
 A vocation flows from the heart of God and blossoms in the good soil of faithful people, in the experience of fraternal love.
 We are designed with a dreaming brain and a hopeful spirit; it is our nature to envision the life of our dreams.
 And while dreaming comes easy to us, we must never forget that it takes strength, dedication, and courageous action to bring that dream to life.”

 Do you wish to pursue a vocation in ministry – become a minister, get ordained or serve as a wedding officiant?
-We provide ordination to men and women enabling work in all facets of Christian Ministry within the USA, Canada, UK, Africa, South America, Germany, India, France, Switzerland, Thailand, Japan, Australia, China, Mexico and many other countries throughout the world.
+We provide ordination to men and women enabling work in all facets of Christian Ministry within the USA, Turkey, Canada, UK, Africa, South America, Germany, India, France, Switzerland, Thailand, Japan, Australia, China, Mexico and many other countries throughout the world.